FixedEffects/FixedEffectModels.jl/README.md

 The package is registered in the [`General`](https://github.com/JuliaRegistries/General) registry and so can be installed at the REPL with `] add FixedEffectModels`.

 ## Benchmarks
-The objective of the package is similar to the Stata command [`reghdfe`](https://github.com/sergiocorreia/reghdfe) and the R function [`felm`](https://cran.r-project.org/web/packages/lfe/lfe.pdf).
-The package tends to be much faster than these two options.
+The objective of the package is similar to the Stata command [`reghdfe`](https://github.com/sergiocorreia/reghdfe) and the R packages [`lfe`](https://cran.r-project.org/web/packages/lfe/lfe.pdf) and [`fixest`](https://lrberge.github.io/fixest/).
+The package is much faster than `reghdfe` or `lfe`.
+It tends to be slightly faster than `fixest`, depending on the exact command.

+`FixedEffectModels` can also be runned on GPUs for better performances (see below)

 ![benchmark](http://www.matthieugomez.com/files/fixedeffectmodels_benchmark.png)

 Performances are roughly similar to the newer R function [`feols`](https://cran.r-project.org/web/packages/fixest/fixest.pdf).
-The main difference is that `FixedEffectModels` can also run the demeaning operation on a GPU (with `method = :gpu`).

 ## Syntax